Entocort side effects and drug information

 It also prevents the recurring of the symptoms of Crohn’s disease.
 Generally, Budesonide is considered as a steroid or cortisone-like drug.
 It is an extended-release tablet that is also utilized to combat mild to moderate ulcerative colitis that is under control or induces remission.

 Take note that Budesonide is only available with the prescription of the doctor.
 In deciding whether or not you should use it, the risks need to be weight against the benefits it could provide.
-You can consult your doctor for proper advice, diagnosis, or treatment before taking Budesonide and be aware of its effects and behavior.
+You can consult your doctor for proper medical advice, diagnosis, or treatment before taking Budesonide and be aware of its effects and behavior.

 Common Entocort reactions